Laboulaye/simple-avia/README.md

-# Simple avia web service
+# Simple avia REST service
 ### *(Spring Boot + PostgreSQL+ OpenApi)*

 The app is a server part of the application (without the UI part) for aggregating information about flights and cargoes. <br/>